Prathiba7700/Projects/README.md

-# Projects
-Walmart-Sales-Data-Analysis--SQL-Project
+*** Walmart-Sales-Data-Analysis--SQL-Project ***

-About
+Introduction:
-We are analysing Walmart's sales data to identify high-performing branches and products, analyze the sales patterns of various products, and understand customer behavior.
-The primary objective is to enhance and optimize sales strategies.
-The dataset utilized in this project is sourced from the Kaggle Walmart Sales Forecasting Competition.
+This project focuses on analyzing Walmart's sales data to uncover top-performing branches and products, examine sales trends, and gain insights into customer behavior.
+The ultimate goal is to support more effective and optimized sales strategies.
+The dataset used in this analysis originates from the Walmart Sales.

-Purposes of the Project
+Purpose of the Project:
-The main goal of this project is to gain understanding from Walmart's sales data, exploring the various factors that influence sales across different branches.
+The primary objective of this project is to derive meaningful insights from Walmart's sales data by exploring the various factors that impact sales performance across different branches.

-About Data
+About Data:
 This project's data was obtained from the Kaggle Walmart Sales Forecasting Competition and it encompasses sales transactions from three Walmart branches situated in Mandalay, Yangon, and Naypyitaw, respectively.
 The data contains 17 columns and 1000 rows:

 Column	Description	Data Type